IPCC Recommended Technologies and Practices to mitigate Emissions from Energy Production

 No Coal is Clean Coal

 The most important time-critical action needed to avert climate disasters concerns coal.
 A surge in global coal use in the last few years has converted a potential slowdown of CO2 emissions into a more rapid increase.
-A moratorium on coal-fuel electric power generation must begin in the West, which is responsible for three-quarters of climate change (via 75% of the present atmospheric CO2 excess, above the pre-industrial level).
+A moratorium on coal-fuel electric power gneration must begin in the West, which is responsible for three-quarters of climate change (via 75% of the present atmospheric CO2 excess, above the pre-industrial level),

 With concern over natural gas supply, this blog recently explored the possibility that bio-gas could be a suitable alternative and previously noted that the largest garbage hauler and landfill operator in North America would spend roughly US $400 million over the next five years to add facilities to 60 landfills.
 The company intends to equip those landfills with the capability to obtain bio-methane from anaerobic fermentation.